tidy-dev/public_playground/README.md

 # public_playground
  Some other stuff
-secret_scanning_sample_token
-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Some other stuff
+    Adding something that isn't a secret secret_scanning_sample_token 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

 Some other stuff
-Yep more stuff